-Joanna is a professional researcher, fact-checker, and content strategist.
-I predict, investigate, and answer questions for a living.
+A Fonte is a professional researcher, fact-checker, and content strategist.
+She predicts, investigates, and answers questions for a living.

 13+ Things About Men's Nipples You Always Wanted to Know